Supernatural Cleaning Recipes & Formulas

 Disinfecting

-Colds and Flu viruses were reduced 100% in our lab area since we started wiping down after everyone with 90% or higher alcohol over two years ago.
-We actually keep it in marked-but pretty hand painted vinegar bottles that have that easy pour spout.
 We use the alcohol to disinfect communicable areas, but not until it is cleaned with soapy Castile water.
-Exceptions to soapy water would be like key boards, but we sure do wipe them down with local.
+Exceptions to soapy water would be like key boards, but we sure do wipe them down with the alcohal that is ethanol grade.
 Alcohol may disinfect (by making germs evaporate with it--sucking the life out of them), but it does not 'clean' an area.
 Alcohol is not really effective until it's all evaporated, so you need to wait a good five minutes to use an area after wiping it down with alcohol.
-Any kind of 90 proof or higher of alcohol is okay; we use the stuff from the pharmacy, just regular rubbing alcohol.
+Any kind of 90 proof or higher of alcohol is okay; we use Everclear for the liquor store or the highest proof grain alcohal we can get - which is 150 proof in FL.
+You can still use the stuff from the pharmacy, just regular rubbing alcohol, but make sure it is the highest grade you can get there.
 (Photo name: Stickem Up)

 You can add essential oils to alcohol giving it a great scent.
 Just add a couple of drops of Lavender, Tea Tree (which is a germ busting powerhouse in its own right) per 8 ounces of alcohol.
 You can even add Ylang Ylang, from the floral family; Lemon, Lime or Siberian Fir Needle essential oils may also be appealing candidates to scent your alcohol.
 In the autumn you could add a touch of orange and clove essential oils.
 The catalytic lamps?
 This is ALL the base is for fuel.
 Alcohol 90% or higher and a few pipettes of scent per 16 ounces of "base."
-Base meaning alcohol.
+Base meaning alcohol. by Deborah Dolen

 Adding Liquid Castile and Essential Oils to Mop Water

 Add up to an ounce of Tea Tree Essential oil to soapy castile water if you need serious germ busting effects-such as areas that are conducive to mold such as showers and toilets.
-A few drops of lemon oil can replicate what you may be using to smelling as "clean and fresh."
+A few drops of lemon oil can replicate what you may be using to smelling as "clean and fresh." click here to buy natural liquid soap

 Mold Spray

 You can also make a spray in a spray bottle to specifically target mold instead of using chlorine products.
 To have that fresh and clean commercial scent, use Lemon essential oil and Tea Tree essential oil for its mold busting powers--shaken with water in a sprayer.
 Spray all potential mold areas until mixture is gone.
 This is because certain essential oils do not store well and may melt the plastic pump parts.
-You may want to "flush out" your pump when done with soapy water made from liquid castile soap.
+You may want to "flush out" your pump when done with soapy water made from liquid castile soap. click here to buy natural liquid soap

 What is the Best Mop?

 Well sit down next to me and I will tell you!
 I have changed mop loyalties.
 The Clorox Mop was "OK" even when I made my own essential oil solution to go in their pads.
 I cannot say it really cleaned much and just became convoluted and expensive over time.
 I found a really chic mop that helps me look forward to "mopping" and works!
 Under $10 I like the Libman mop.
 It does not tend to "hold" micro-organisms in like the cotton mops can-so we need not use Clorox as we would have to really clean the mop.
 And with this I am able to drop essential oils into the mop water, switching pretty easily as I change rooms.
 With essential oils, my time is almost as fun as bath time!
-Click the photo of the mop to find out where to buy it.
+Click the photo of the mop to find out where to buy it. click here to buy natural liquid soap

 WMD Garden Soap: Spiders and Bug Spray